FAQ, the Royal Swedish Academy of Sciences’ scholarships

 What can I apply for?

-The researcher themselves specify what they wish to seek funding for.
+The researcher themselves specifies what they wish to seek funding for.
 It is common to apply for things such as travel expenses, laboratory work, conference participation, and other research-related activities.
 Any limitations will be stated in the specific call for applications.

 What type of attachments should I include?